Standards and Assessment Work Group

 Beverly L. Ouderkirk was appointed to the New York State Board of Regents on March 10, 2015 for a five-year term effective April 1, 2015.
 She proudly represents the students, educators, parents, and communities within the eleven counties comprising the major geographic portion of the North Country.
 Regent Ouderkirk brings to her appointment over fifty years of experience in public education in New York State.

-Judith J. Chin was elected by joint session of the Legislature to the Board of Regents to a three-year term effective March 10, 2015 representing the borough of Queens, the 11th Judicial District.
+Judith J. Chin was elected by joint session of the Legislature to the Board of Regents to a three-year term (March 10, 2015 - March 31, 2018) and re-elected (April 1, 2018 - March 31, 2023) as the Regent representing the borough of Queens, the 11th Judicial District.

 Kathleen M. Cashin was elected by a joint session of the Legislature to the Board of Regents to a four-year term effective April 1, 2011, representing the 2nd Judicial District representing the borough of Brooklyn.
 She was again elected to a five-year term effective April 1, 2015.

 Wade Norwood is the Chief Strategy Officer for Common Ground Health (formerly the Finger Lakes Health Systems Agency).
 Common Ground Health is a not-for-profit community health planning agency that promotes public health in the Finger Lakes region through research, advocacy and community engagement.

 With the support of community leaders, health care providers, consumers, insurers and government, Common Ground Health has a strong record of service aimed toward ensuring accessible, affordable and high quality healthcare for the entire population of the region.